 Our Overhead DIY Greenhouse Watering System

-There are lots of different greenhouse irrigation systems out there for sale, but they are expensive.
-Plus, these water irrigation systems are usually designed to be used in commercial greenhouses, not a backyard greenhouse like ours.
+There are lots of different greenhouse irrigation systems out there, but they are crazy expensive to buy.
+Plus, they’re usually designed for large commercial greenhouses, not a small hobby one like ours.

 - Full (360 degree) spray pattern shrub sprinkler heads